 Pathogenicity test of disease

 Tomato seedlings were raised in the pots containing sterilized sandy loamy soil.
 Three weeks old seedlings (21 days) were used for this study.
-The pathogen suspension was prepared by scraping the spores from the surface of the pure culture containing petri plate and mixed into 10 ml of sterile distilled water.
-After that, concentration was adjusted to 1×106 CFU/ml by using hemocytometer.
-The soil in treatment pots was inoculated with 5 mL of spore suspension of FOL containing 1×106 CFU/ml.
+The pathogen suspension was prepared by scraping the spores from the surface of the pure culture containing petri plates and mixed into 10 ml of sterile distilled water.
+After that, concentration was adjusted to 1×106 conidia/ml by using hemocytometer.
+The soil in treatment pots was inoculated with 5 mL of spore suspension of FOL containing 1×106 conidia/ml.
 The inoculated pots were covered with plastic bags for 48 hours after inoculation to maintain high relative humidity and create conditions suitable for infection.
 Meanwhile, for control, the pots were inoculated with 5 mL of sterile distilled water.

 Procuring, maintaining and mass culturing of biocontrol agents

 Pure culture of T. harzianum, T. asperellum, T. konigii, T. virens, T. pseudokonigii, T. reseii, Pseudomonas fluorescens and Bacillus subtilis were procured from the Division of Plant Pathology, College of Horticulture from Dr. Y.S.R Horticultural University, Anantharajupeta.
-They were maintained on PDA media and sub-cultured and mass multiplied by similar procedures used for the pathogen fungus.
+They were maintained on PDA media and sub-cultured and mass multiplied by similar procedures similar to those used for the pathogen fungus.

 In-vitro Assessment of Bioagents against FoL pathogen

-The antagonistic capability of the fungal isolates of Trichoderma spp., Bacillus subtilis and Pseudomonas fluorescens were tested in vitro against FOL by a dual culture technique.
+The antagonistic capability of the fungal isolates of Trichoderma spp., Bacillus subtilis and Pseudomonas fluorescens were tested in-vitro against FOL by a dual culture technique.
 Isolates of Trichoderma sp., Bacillus subtilis and Pseudomonas fluorescens were grown on suitable nutrient medium for 6 days and used as an inoculum.
 Disks from each isolate of Trichoderma spp.
 (5 mm in diameter) were inoculated on PDA medium on one side and the opposite side was plated by FOL inoculum (5 mm in diameter).
 Meanwhile, the isolate of Bacillus sp. was streak on each side of the media and FOL inoculum was placed in the center.
 Three replicates were used for each treatment.
-Inoculated plate with FOL only were used as a control treatment.
+Inoculated plate with FOL only was used as a control treatment.
 After a five days incubation period at 28 °C±1, the linear growth of the tested pathogen was recorded.
-Percentage of growth inhibition was calculated using the following formula:
+The percentage of growth inhibition was calculated using the following formula:

 % Reduction of growth = (pathogen growth in control - pathogen growth in treatment/growth in control) x 100